google/go-cloud/samples/guestbook/README.md

 aws configure
 ```

+### Agree to the AWS Terms and Conditions

+You have to agree to the [AWS Terms and Conditions][AWS T&C] in order to
+provision the resources.
+Click through the "Continue to Subscribe" button at the
+top, then log in to your AWS account and subscribe to Debian.

+### SSH Key

 You will also need an SSH key to SSH into the EC2 instance.
 If you don't already
 have one, you can follow [this guide from GitHub][GitHub SSH].
 Follow the
 instructions for "Adding your key to the ssh-agent" if you want the key to